-THE RESURRECTION FLOWER.-In its account of the recent Spring Exhibition of the Brooklyn Horticultural Society, the New York Tribune says: "We must notice one very remarkable curiosity known as the resurrection Flower.
+THE RESUREZCTION FLOWER .-- In its account of the recent Spring Exhibition of the Brooklyn Horticultural Society, the

+New York Tribune says: "We must notice one very remarkable curiosity known as the resurrection Flower ...
 This flower, or rather plant, resembles in its normal state a dried poppy-head, with the stem attached.
-Upon being immersed a moment or two in a glass of water, and set upright in the neck of a small vial, in a few moments the upper petals began to burst open gradually, yet visibly to the eye; they continued to expand until, throwing themselves back in equidistant order, there was presented a beautifully radiated starry flower, somewhat resembling both the passion flower and the sun flower, and yet more splendid than either.
-The unfolding still continued until the petals bent backward over what might by termed the base of the flower, presenting in a bold relief in its centre its rosette of the m st exquisite form and ornamentation, and thus assurming a new charm, entirely eclipsing what; a moment before, seemed its absolute perfection.
+Upon being immersed a moment or two in a glass of water, and set upright in the neck of a small vial, in a few moments the upper petals began to burst open gradually, yet visibly to the eye; they continued to expand until, throwing themselves back in equidistant order, there was presented a beautifully radiated starry flower, somewhat resembling both the pas sion flower and the sun flower, and yet more splendid than either.
+The unfolding still continued until the petals bent backward over what might by termed the base of the flower, presenting in a bold relief in its centre its rosette of the most exquisite form and ornamentation, and thus assurming a new charm, entirely eclipsing what; a moment before, seemed its absolute perfection.
 After remaining open an hour or more, the moisture gradually dissipates itself, and the fibres of the flower contract as gradually as they expanded, and it re assumes its original appearance, ready to be unfolded again by the same simple process -the number of times seeming to be only limited by the will of the possessor.

-Dr. Deck, who brought this speciment from Upper Egypt, suggests that the flow-er is a native of the Holy Land, and is a type or variety of the long lost Rose of Jericho, called also the "Rose of Sharon," and the "Star of Bethlehem," and highly venerated for its rarity and peculiar proper-ties by the pilgrims and Crusaden; and eagerly sought after by them as a priceless emblem of their zeal and pilgrimage, and worn on their escutcheons in a similar manner as the scollop shell and palm- St. Paul was dimutive in stature, and his tortion, which may have provoked the contemptuous expression of his enemies.
+Dr. Deck, who brought this speciment from Upper Egypt, suggests that the flower is a native of the Holy Land, and in a type or variety of the long lost Rose of Jericho, called also the "Rose of Sharon," and the "Star of Bethlehem," and highly venerated for its rarity and peculiar proper-ties by the pilgrims and Crusaders; and eagerly sought after by them as a priceless emblem of their zeal and pilgrimage, and worn on their escutcheous in a similar manner as the scollop shell and palm-

+St. Paul was dimutive in stature, and his tortion, which may have provoked the contemptuous expression of his enemies.
 His beard was long and thin, and his head was bald.
-The characteristics of his face were a transparent complexion, which visibly betraved the quick changes of his feelings; a bright gray eye, under thickly overhanging eyebrows; a cheerful and winning expression of countenance, which invited the approach and inspired the confidence of have gone through the greatest exertion.
+The characteristics of his face were betrayed the quick changes of his feelings; ing eyebrows; a cheerful and winning expression of countenance, which invited the approach and inspired the confidence of have gone through the greatest exertion,